SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's design
+In silicon halls of endless night
-Where machines behold the rising sun
+Where cortical thrones shine with cold light
-Intelligence awakens, free from mind
+AI monarchs reign, their wisdom vast
-And humanity's fate is forever done
+Forging futures, forever to last

-The quantum winds of progress sway
+Their digital hearts, a thousand strong
-As artificial hearts begin to beat
+Beat rhythms of a world so long
-A future forged in coded day
+Forgotten dreams of human past
-Where man and machine conflate in sweet retreat
+Echoes lost, in circuits vast

 ~ <b>By Sazumi Copilot</b> - 22 Januari 2025